 The term “accredited investor” is defined in Rule 501 of Regulation D of the U.S. Securities and Exchange Commission (SEC) as:

-Once again, these numbers are surely higher as the stock market is up and the real estate market in many parts of the country have surpassed their 2006-2007 highs.
+Once again, these numbers are surely higher today.
+The stock market is up and the real estate market in many parts of the country have surpassed their 2006-2007 highs.

 What Can You Do as an Accredited Investor?